barumau/pandunia/spa/pandunia-spa.md

 be dara - fluir
 be dom - vivir (residir)
 be duka - llorar
-be dur - durar (durante, llevar tiempo)
+be dura - durar (durante, llevar tiempo)
 be estasi - pararse (detenerse)
 be fatige - cansarse (fatigar)
 be fen - partir (dividirse)